HorizenOfficial/horizen-docs/docs/2-api/01-precompiles/04-zkinterface.md

 ## Source Code
 [The `precompile` source code folder](https://github.com/HorizenOfficial/horizen/tree/dev/precompiles/zkinterface) contains the following files:

-- `lib.rs`: access point for the precompile, it receives the arguments and pass to the `handlers.rs`  verification method, that convert the response into the Solidity's interface requested one.
+- `lib.rs`: access point for the precompile, it receives the arguments and passes them to the `handlers.rs` verification method, that converts the response into the Solidity's interface requested one.
 - `handlers.rs`: contains the implementation for all the verification proof types
 - `utils.rs`: contains the utility as the `ResultCode` enum and the error conversion methods.
 - `tests.rs`: contains the positive and negative unit tests